Guillermo del Toro: Career

+1993–2001: Early films and breakthrough

-His first feature was supposed to be stop-motion, and he and his team built sets and about 100 puppets over a three-year period prior to filming.
+His first movie was supposed to be a stop-motion sci-fi feature called Omnivore, about a lizard-man born in a savage land where everything tries to eat everything else.
+He and his team built sets and about 100 puppets over a three-year period prior to filming.
 Vandals burglarized the studio one night and destroyed the puppets and sets, which put an end to his project as del Toro decided to switch to a live-action film, Cronos.

 Del Toro studied special effects and make-up with special-effects artist Dick Smith.
 He spent 10 years as a special-effects make-up designer and formed his own company, Necropia.
 He also co-founded the Guadalajara International Film Festival.
-Later in his directing career, he formed his own production company, the Tequila Gang.
+Later in his directing career, he was a co-founder of the production company, the "Tequila Gang" together with filmmaker Alfonso Cuarón, screenwriter Laura Esquivel, producer Berta Navarro and sales agent Rosa Bosch.

 In 1997, at the age of 33, Guillermo was given a $30 million budget from Miramax Films (then owned by Disney) to shoot another film, Mimic.
 He was ultimately unhappy with the way Miramax treated him during production, which led to his friend James Cameron almost coming to blows with Miramax co-founder and owner Harvey Weinstein during the 70th Academy Awards.